Get more from your Personal Home Manager . . .

 The Best Way to Clean Window Screens

-To get started, you will want to fill a good-size pail with warm water and a few drops of dish soap, and find a soft-bristle hand brush and some lint-free hand towels.
-And if you are taking the screens down for the first time, you will probably want to use a Sharpie permanent marker to write some notes on the screen frames, so that you know exactly where to put each screen back.
+To get started, you will want to fill a good-size pail with warm water and a few drops of dish soap, and then find a soft-bristled hand brush and some lint-free hand towels.
+If you are taking the screens down for the first time, you will probably want to use a Sharpie permanent marker to write some notes on the screen frames, so that you know exactly where to put each screen back.

-You can begin cleaning the screen with it either standing up, or you can lay them down flat on a deck or in your lawn.
+You can begin cleaning your screen with it either standing up or you can lay it down flat on a deck or in your lawn.
 If your screens are very dusty, you should first remove the dirt and dust using a shop vac, vacuum upholstery attachment, or dry rag (see costs and reviews of shop vacs).
 Then dip your brush in the soapy water, and gently scrub each side of the screen.
-To remove the soap residue, spray the screen with a hose before the soap film has time to dry.
+To remove the soap residue, gently spray the screen with a hose before the soap film has time to dry.

 Related Articles . . .